noahehall/theBookOfNoah/databases/mongodb.md

     - javascript object notation
   - BSON
     - binary JSON
+  - transaction
+    - symbolizes a unit of work performed against a DB
+    - each is treated in a coherent and reliable waay independent of other transactions
+  - ACID
+    - Atomic transaction
+      - an indivisible and irreducible series of database operations such that either all occur, or nothing occurs
+      - a gaurantee of atomicity prevents updates to the DB occuring only partially
+        - partial updates are bad!
+    - Consistency
+      - any given DB transaction must change affected data only in allowed ways
+      - any data written to the DB must be valid according to all defined rules
+        - constraints
+        - cascades
+        - triggers
+        - etc.
+    - Isolation
+    - Durability
+  - CAP Thereom
+    - states that it is impossible for a distributed data store to simultaneously provide more than 2/3 of the following guarantees
+      - consistency
+        - every read receives the most recent write or an error
+      - availability
+        - every request receives a non-error response - without the guarantee that it contaains the most recent write
+      - partition tolerance
+        - the system continues to operate despite an arbitrary number of messaages being dropped/delayed by the network between nodes

 # document vs relational architecture
   - retrieving data from relational dbs is more difficult and resource heavy